EduardoL13/inventor-ilogic-tools/CommonFolder/README.md

 ---

 ## 🚦 Status
 ✅ Finished – stable utility macros.
+More to be added in the near future
 Used across multiple iLogic rules in this repo.

 ---